marklchaves/ashtabula/README.md

-# Swiper Slider Plugin
+# Ashtabula - A Swiper Slider Plugin for WordPress

-## Use Swiper.js in WordPress
+## Allows for the Use of Swiper.js in WordPress

 This plugin allows you to use of the popular [Swiper.js](https://swiperjs.com/) library in WordPress.